baratgabor/GridOS/README.md

 }
 ```

-## Instantiating the framework
+## Instantiating the framework and registering a module
-The following example shows the current instantiation chain of the framework. **Note that this is very temporary, and included here only for the sake of completeness.** Most of the dependency instantiation will be moved inside the class to make it easier to use.
+The following example shows the current instantiation chain of the framework, along with the registration of a single module. **Note that this is very temporary, and included here only for the sake of completeness.** Most of the dependency instantiation will be moved inside the class to make it easier to use.

 ```csharp
 private GridOS gridOS;